babyziba/7daysodcode_jalili/README.md

-# Advent of Code 2020 - Days 1 through 7
+Advent of Code Days 1 through 7

-This repo contains JavaScript solutions for the first 7 days of Advent of Code 2020.
+JavaScript solutions for the first 7 days of Advent of Code 2020.

 ## How to run